pfashizzle/HVN_projekt2/README.md

 "measurement_interval": Measurement interval in milliseconds (e.g., 3000 milliseconds for every 3 seconds).

 Usage
-To start reading temperature data, upload the code to your ESP8266 or ESP32 microcontroller and ensure it's running.
-The code will scan for DS18B20 sensors on the OneWire bus, measure temperatures, and print the readings to the console.
+To start reading temperature data, upload the code to your microcontroller and ensure it's running.
+The code will scan for DS18B20/DS18X20 sensors on the OneWire bus, measure temperatures, and print the readings to the console.

 Customization
 You can customize this code project to suit your needs: